jeabraham/less-biased-news/README.md

 # News Filter Module

 A Python tool for fetching and filtering news articles through NewsAPI, enriched with NLP and OpenAI classification to surface stories about women in leadership roles.
-It supports multiple query configurations and flexible fallback behaviors (`show-full`, `summarize`, `spin-genders`, or `exclude`).
+It supports multiple query configurations and flexible fallback behaviors (`show-full`, `short_summary`, `spin-genders`, or `exclude`).

 ## Prerequisites